danmunz/recipes/sunday-steak-chili.md

 * cornbread
 * not cilantro

-_I'm serious about this last one.
+_I'm serious about the last one.
+Cilantro is a leaf.
+While there are some dishes that are enhanced by the presence of leaves on top, this is not one of them.
 If you serve someone a bowl of chili that [looks like this](http://www.cookingclassy.com/wp-content/uploads/2012/11/chili-22.jpg), just remove yourself from the situation._

 ## Instructions

-### The Long Version

 Season the meat generously with salt and pepper.
 In a large heavy-bottomed pot (like a pasta pot), heat some neutral oil (like canola) on medium-high heat and brown them in batches, 1-2 minutes on a side.
 (The point is to get some [Maillard reaction](http://en.wikipedia.org/wiki/Maillard_reaction) going; actually cooking the meat through happens later.)